jalapeno/SRv6_dCloud_Lab/lab_7/lab_7-guide.md

     python3 jalapeno.py -f rome.json -e srv6 -s lu
     ```

-The client's network service modules are located in the *netservice* directory.
+The client's network service modules are located in the lab_7 *python/netservice/* directory.
 When invoked the client first calls the src_dst.py module, which queries the graphDB and returns database ID info for the source and destination prefixes.
-The client then runs the selected service module (gp, ll, lu, or ds) and calculates an SRv6 uSID or SR label stack, which will satisfy the network service request.
-The netservice module then calls the add_route.py module to create the local SR or SRv6 route/policy.
+The client then runs the selected service module (gp, ll, lu, or ds) queries and calculates an SRv6 uSID or SR label stack, which will satisfy the network service request.
+The netservice module then calls the add_route.py module to create the local SR or SRv6 route or policy.

 ## Network Services
 ### Get All Paths

-The Get All Paths Service will query the DB for all paths which meet certain parameters, between source and destination prefixes.
+The Get All Paths Service will query the DB for all paths up to 6-hops in length between a pair of source and destination prefixes.

-1. Run the 'gp' service (no need to specify encapsulation type):
+1. Run the 'gp' service:
 ```
 python3 jalapeno.py -f rome.json -s gp -e sr
 ```